sk-zk/TruckLib/README.md

 Mostly complete de/serializer for SII and .mat files.

 **TruckLib.Model**:
-Some code for working with binary model files (.pm\*).
-Very basic and hasn't been maintained in ages.
+Rudimentary support for binary model files (.pm\*), prefab descriptors (.ppd), and binary .tobj files.

-Also contains a (binary) .tobj de/serializer.

 **TruckLib.HashFs**:
 A reader for HashFS (.scs) files, the asset archive format of the game.